archiezq/qizhang.github.io/_pages/about.md

 ---
 I am a second-year graduate student in [Computational Science](https://www.uva.nl/shared-content/programmas/en/masters/computational-science/computational-science.html), [University of Amsterdam](https://www.uva.nl/).

 Currently, I am working on my master's thesis *Systems Dynamics Models of Blood Pressure Regulation*, under the guidance of Prof. A.G.Hoekstra and Prof. Krzhizhanovskaya.
 This study aims to explore how the baroreflex and cerebral autoregulation mechanisms effect the pressure.
-We are gonna to develop a computational model to simulate the system, and valid this model by incorporating clinical data from the Amsterdam University Medical Centers.
-Later, we aim to develop a diagnose tool that can evaluate the fall risk in older adults.
+We developed a lumped model to simulate the system, and applied evolutionary algorithms to optimise the input parameters.
+Then, we valid this model by incorporating clinical data from the Amsterdam University Medical Centers.

 Previously, I worked as a Research Assistant at [Chinese Academy of Sciences](https://www.cas.cn/) under the supervision of Associate Prof. Wei Zheng from June to August 2025.
 I received my B.Eng. degree in Energy Science from North China Electric Power University, where I worked with Prof. Xing Ju on thermal management of Li-ion battery.